Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

 The $\chi^{2}$ function of SN Ia data can be expressed as

+where $\mu_{i}=m-M$ is the observational distance modulus of SN Ia, $m$ and $M$ are the apparent and the absolute magnitude of the SN Ia, $n=1048$, the total number of data points and $\sigma_{i}^{2}$ is the variance of $i^{th}$ measurement.
+We treat $M$ as a nuisance parameter throughout this analysis.
+The estimated values of the model parameters using the SNIa data are given in the first row of Table \ref{tab:1}.
+The minimum $\chi^{2}$ is obtained as $1035.485$.
+The $\chi^{2}_{dof}=\frac{\chi^{2}_{min}}{n-n_{p}}$ is the minimum $\chi^{2}$ function per degrees of freedom where $n$ is the number of data points, and $n_{p}$ is the number of model parameters.
+The obtained value of $\chi^{2}$ goodness of fit, $\chi^{2}_{d.o.f.}=0.995$, i.e., around unity.
+The estimated value of the coupling constant is obtained to be negative, contributing a negative interaction term.
+It conveys the possibility of energy transfer from dark matter to THDE.

-where $\mu_{i}=m-M$ is the observational distance modulus of SN Ia, $m$ and $M$ are the apparent and the absolute magnitude of the SN Ia, $n=1048$, the total number of data points and $\sigma_{i}^{2}$ is the variance of $i^{th}$ measurement.\\ Another independent observable we use is the Hubble dataset consisting of $36$ $H(z)$ datapoints in the redshift range of $0.07\leq z \leq2.36$, out of which 31 data are determined using the cosmic chronometric technique, 3 data from the radial BAO signal in the galaxy distribution and 2 data from the BAO signal in the Lyman forest distribution alone or cross correlated with QSOs \cite{Yu:2017iju}.
-The following $\chi^{2}$ function is minimised for this Hubble parameter measurement
+Another independent observable we use is the Hubble dataset consisting of $36$ $H(z)$ data points in the redshift range of $0.07\leq z \leq2.36$, out of which 31 data points are determined using the cosmic chronometric technique, 3 data points from the radial BAO signal in the galaxy distribution and 2 data points from the BAO signal in the Lyman $\alpha$ forest distribution alone or cross correlated with quasi stellar objects \cite{Yu:2017iju}.
+The following $\chi^{2}$ function is minimized for this Hubble parameter measurement

+where $H_i$ is the observational Hubble parameter measurement, and $\sigma_{i}^{2}$ is the variance of $i^{th}$ measurement.
+The estimated values of the model parameters using the OHD data are given in the second row of Table \ref{tab:1}.
+The minimum $\chi^{2}$ is obtained as $17.024$.
+The obtained value of $\chi^{2}$ goodness of fit, $\chi^{2}_{d.o.f.}=0.567$.